 Constancy, in relation to perception, is the brain’s tendency to sense objects as unchanging, regardless of changes to sensory input.
-Size constancy says that the size of objects is perceived to be constant, even though change in distance makes objects appear smaller or larger.
+Size constancy says that the size of objects is perceived to be constant, even though a change in the distance makes objects appear smaller or larger.

 A good example of this is when you’re driving towards a city on a relatively flat interstate approaching a city.
-As you near the city, the buildings appear to get bigger and bigger like they are growing (top down processing).
-We know the city is not growing, but perceptually they are growing (bottom up processing).
+As you near the city, the buildings appear to get bigger and bigger like they are growing (top-down processing).
+We know the city is not growing, but perceptually they are growing (bottom-up processing).

 Brightness constancy means the brightness of objects is perceived to be constant, even though changes in illumination make the objects appear brighter or darker.
 This same thing happens with brightness.

 A painting in a dark room looks different than the same painting in a bright room.
-In this example, all four center square are the exact same color.
+In this example, all four center squares are the exact same color.
 The color can be completely manipulated by the environment (in this case, the colors surrounding the inner squares).